-Applicant eligibility is not an entitlement to housing, applicant must meet the Resident Selection Criteria.
+Applicant eligibility is not an entitlement to housing, the applicant must meet the Resident Selection Criteria.

-There are two levels of applicant eligibility:
+There are two levels of application eligibility:

-1) Level One is the Pre-Application.
+1) Level one is the Pre-Application

-In this stage an applicant is considered for placement on the waiting list.
-In the first level of eligibility the following conditions are evaluated
+In this stage, an applicant is considered for placement on the waiting list.
+In the first level of eligibility the following conditions are evaluated:

-- Household type, household size and household composition
+- Household type, household size, and household composition;

-- Income for eligibility
+- Income for eligibility;

-- Assets and assets disposed of in past 2 years
+- Assets and assets disposed of in the past 2 years;

-- Unit size needed/requested
+- Unit size needed/requested;

-- Unit type needed/requested
+- Unit type needed/requested;

-- Identification of household members
+- Identification of household members;

-- Unit accessibility needed/requested
+- Unit accessibility needed/requested;

-- · Special unit needs
+- Special unit needs.

 - 2) Level Two of the applicant eligibility process is the Application Update

-In this stage an applicant is selected from the waiting list and considered for an apartment.
-At this level the following conditions are evaluated:
+In this stage, an applicant is selected from the waiting list and considered for an apartment.
+At this level, the following conditions are evaluated:

-- Changes/updates to the Pre-Application - Social Security Numbers for all family members claiming eligibility. - Verifications of income/assets/expenses - Verifications of non-financial criteria (i.e., age for an elderly household, landlord references for past three years) - Existing Tenant Search for all household members through EIV (HUD Systems) to determine if household is already receiving subsidized housing. - Credit report - Citizenship or Eligible Non-Citizen status - Verification of eligibility for deductions - Verification of accommodation/accessibility needs - Criminal background, including sex offender status
+- Changes/updates to the Pre-Application; - Social Security numbers for all family members claiming eligibility; - Verifications of income/assets/expenses; - Verifications of non-financial criteria (i.e., landlord references for past three years); - Existing Tenant Search for all household members through EIV (HUD Systems) to determine if the household is already receiving subsidized housing; - Credit Report; - Citizenship or Eligible Non-Citizens status; - Verification of eligibility for deductions; - Verification of accommodation/accessibility needs; - Criminal Background, including sex offender status;